AZHenley/hofstadter/README.md

 Concatenate | +5 | Concatenates the line's data with the specified line's data and stores it in the line's data.

 Lines are 1-indexed.
 You can swap with lines that do not exist as extra storage (but they must be positive numbers).
 Line 0 always contains the empty string, no matter what you swap to it (`@0` is effectively a clear).
 When lines restart or end, they retain their value.
+Commands are expected to be space separated.